-AS SESSMENT MANAGER CONDIT TIMING

-1. Comply with all conditions of the timing periods specified column indicates that the co condition must be complied with

-Ap proved Plans and Documents

-2. Undertake the development in and documents referred to in approval and any notations by Prior to the use commencing.
+AS SESSMENT MANAGER CONDIT TIONS TIMING 1.
+Comply with all conditions of the timing periods specified column indicates that the co condition must be complied with in the right-hand colondition is an ongoin umn.
+Where the g condition, that Ap proved Plans and Documents 2.
+Undertake the development in Prior to the use and documents referred to in approval and any notations by conditions of this commencing.
 Ongoing condition.

-Plan/Document Title Plan/Doc.
+Prepared By J approval and any notations by Council on the plans.
+Ongoing condition.
+Plan/Doc.
+Plan/Document Title Site Plan (as marked in Council on the plans.
+Reference Number Prepared By Ongoing condition.
+Plan/Doc.
 Date

-Site Plan (as marked in 09/10/2014